icon-project/t-bears/docs/tbears_tutorial.md

 **description**

-Stop all running SCORE and tbears service.
+Stop all running SCORE and local tbears service.

 **usage**